 Sara has performed and/or taught workshops around the U.S. as well as in Canada, Germany and Norway.
 She's spoken to dozens of colleges, universities, comedy festivals, writers’ conferences and nonprofit groups about creative writing, storytelling, comedy and mental health awareness.

-Sara has a degree in Creative Writing from Warren Wilson College in Asheville, N.C.
+Sara attended Emerson College and has a degree in Creative Writing from Warren Wilson College in Asheville, N.C.
 She has an M.A. in Secondary School Education from Teachers College at Columbia University.
-She travels frequently to speak to college students about mental health awareness.
+She's based in New York and travels frequently to Los Angeles.